 Businesses interested in becoming more environmentally responsible should first undergo a complimentary Green Audit to help identify sustainable opportunities within the company.

-The Green Audit takes approximately one hour and will be performed by SCARCE, a local environmental education organization.
-It will include a review of water and energy usage, air quality, recycling, waste production, purchasing practices and more.
+The Green Audit takes approximately one hour and will include a review of water and energy usage, air quality, recycling, waste production, purchasing practices and more.

 At the end of the audit, the business will receive a list of practical, eco-friendly activities it can choose to incorporate into its daily operations.
-To schedule a Green Audit, please contact Catherine Schuster, Economic Development Director at (630)-271-4148 or via email.
+To schedule a Green Audit, please contact Catherine Schuster at (630)-271-4148 or via email.

 Step Two - Offer Green Products/Services & Include Sustainable Practices in Operations